raftco/wp-prelaunchr/readme.txt

 = Can we add additional fields beside email address? =

-No - not by default and we don't plan on adding support for more in the near future.
+No, sorry not by default and we don't plan on adding default support for more in the near future.

 It's be proven elsewhere that more fields dramatically kills conversion rate.
 Causing people to stop and think will not allow your giveaway to become viral.